wangzai822/Frequency-supervised-Fourier-Series-Detection/README.md

 <p align="center">
   <em>
     Interactive inspection interface of the FS-FSD WebGL Damage Intelligence Viewer, showing image browsing, WebGL-rendered defect contours, defect records, and Fourier coefficient analysis.
   </em>
 </p>

 ---

-## 📌 Overview
+## 📌 What This Repository Provides

-**FS-FSD WebGL Damage Intelligence Viewer** is a lightweight local visualization system for exploring **Fourier-based structural damage archives** stored in **SQLite** databases.
+This repository provides a **local WebGL-based archive viewer** for exploring FS-FSD-style defect records stored in **SQLite** databases.

-Unlike conventional viewers that focus only on bounding boxes or raster masks, this project is designed around **contour-native defect records**.
-It enables users to:
+The viewer is designed as a practical demonstration of the contour-native idea proposed in the paper.
+It allows users to:

-- load an archived FS-FSD-style SQLite database,
+- open archived defect databases,
-- link it with a local image repository,
+- connect them to a local image repository,
-- reconstruct defect polygons from Fourier descriptors,
+- reconstruct polygons from stored Fourier descriptors,
+- browse image-level damage records,
-- inspect geometric properties interactively,
+- inspect defect geometry interactively,
-- and visualize archived damage intelligence in a clean WebGL-based interface.
+- and visualize compact archived damage intelligence through a clean English interface.

-The system is intended as a **research/demo-grade visualization layer** for the broader **Frequency-Supervised Fourier Series Detection (FS-FSD)** framework.

----

-## 📖 Paper in Brief

-This viewer is built around the ideas proposed in our research on **Fourier-based arbitrary-shape bridge defect analysis**.

-### 🧠 What the paper mainly does

-The core goal of the paper is to rethink how bridge defects should be represented in intelligent inspection systems.

-Instead of describing defects as:

-- **bounding boxes**, which are too coarse for irregular damage regions, or
-- **dense raster masks**, which are storage-heavy and not ideal for compact engineering archives,

-the paper proposes a **contour-native framework** called **FS-FSD**
-(**Frequency-Supervised Fourier Series Detection**).

-In this framework:

-- each defect is modeled as a **closed contour**,
-- the contour is represented by a **compact Fourier coefficient vector**,
-- defects can be **reconstructed**, **stored**, **queried**, and **visualized** as structured engineering objects,
-- and heterogeneous outputs can be compared fairly under a **unified polygon-space evaluation protocol**.

-### 🎯 Why this matters

-For bridge inspection and infrastructure management, the final objective is not only to detect where a defect appears in an image.
-It is also to generate a representation that can support:

-- geometric measurement,
-- structured archiving,
-- compact storage,
-- future retrieval,
-- and lifecycle maintenance workflows.

-FS-FSD therefore treats a defect as a **compact, reusable geometric record**, rather than only a visual prediction.

-### 🧩 How this viewer fits in

-This viewer acts as the **interactive archive visualization layer** of that idea.

-It demonstrates how Fourier-based defect records can be:
+This project is therefore not just a frontend demo.
+It is a **research-oriented archive inspection tool** for validating how Fourier-based defect records can be loaded, reconstructed, reviewed, and reused in practice.

-- loaded from SQLite archives,
-- matched to local inspection images,
-- reconstructed into polygons,
-- and reviewed through an engineering-friendly WebGL interface.

 ---